donparakin/fossilarium-www/README.md

-# fossilarium-web
+# fossilarium-www

-www.fossilarium.com - static web site (including SPAs for users & admin)
+www.fossilarium.com - Yes, we get the irony